typst/packages/README.md

   the Typst web application.

 Required for submissions to this repository:
 - `thumbnail`: A path relative to the package's root that points to a PNG or lossless WebP thumbnail for the template.
 The thumbnail must depict one of the pages of the template **as initialized.** The longer edge of the image must be at least 1080px in length.
 Its file size must not exceed 3MB.
 Exporting a PNG at 250 DPI resolution is usually a good way to generate a thumbnail.
-You are encouraged to use [oxipng][oxipng] to reduce the thumbnail's file size.
+You are encouraged to use [oxipng] to reduce the thumbnail's file size.
 The thumbnail will automatically be excluded from the package files and must not be referenced anywhere in the package.

 Template packages must specify at least one category in `package.categories`.